CSS-Tricks/coding-fonts/README.md

 ## The Plan

 1. Take 6 screenshots of each font in the below list.
 One for HTML, CSS, and JS in a Dark Theme and a Light Theme.
-1. Make some kind of nice little site or article or something out of it.
+1. Make a nice little microsite at coding-fonts.css-tricks.com

 ## The List